snozbot/fungus/Docs/command_ref/flow_commands.md

 Defined in Fungus.Quit
 # Save Point # {#SavePoint}
 Creates a Save Point and adds it to the Save History.
-The player can save the Save History to peristent storage and load it again later using the Save Menu.
+The player can save the Save History to persistent storage and load it again later using the Save Menu.

 Defined in Fungus.SavePoint